diegoami/Diplado/README.md

 Also on the **development** branch

 * Option to turn the hold ground command on or off
-* Option to assign lord to a default group
+* Option to assign lords to a default group

 ## Binaries